Moviri - Ambari Extractor

 Preparing to connect to the data source software

-The connector included in "Moviri Integrator for BMC Helix Capacity Optimization – Ambari" use the Ambari REST API to communicate with Ambari.
+The connector included in "Moviri Integrator for BMC Helix Continuous Optimization – Ambari" use the Ambari REST API to communicate with Ambari.
 This is always enabled and no additional configuration is required.

 The REST API will extract cluster version out first and use that version to access cluster.